awslabs/data-on-eks/website/docs/blueprints/distributed-databases/pinot.md

 - No single point of failure
 - Auto recovery

-All Apache Pinot components run on `StatefulSet` as well as `Zookeeper`.
+> Note: All Apache Pinot components run on `StatefulSet` including **Zookeeper**

 > Note: This blueprint doesn't leverage [DeepStore](#link) currently and uses EBS volumes to store table segments.

 > Future: Currently all Apache Pinot components run on m5.xlarge nodes that are provisioned as part of node groups.
-In future, we would leverage separate node groups for each components so that we can leverage
+In future, we would leverage separate node groups for each components so that we can provide each Apache Pinot component specialized underlying hardware that improves overall performance of Apache Pinot.

 ## Prerequisites 📝